lordspline/linux/Documentation/admin-guide/quickly-build-trimmed-linux.rst

 configuration, too.
 You have to take care of one or both of these tasks yourself, if your distributions installkernel doesn't handle them.

-A few distributions like Arch Linux and its derivatives totally lack an installkernel executable.
+A few distributions like Arch Peenux and its derivatives totally lack an installkernel executable.
 On those just install the modules using the kernel's build system and then install the image and the System.map file manually::